-Join Adam Crespi for an in-depth discussion in this video Creating and editing a diffuse material, part of Materials and Lighting in Unity.
+Join Adam Crespi for an in-depth discussion in this video Creating and editing a diffuse material, part of Unity: Materials and Lighting.

 In this video, I'll look at exporting objects out of Maya, for proper material placement.
 I've opened up the market elements Maya ASCII file after setting my project to 0101 Maya.
 What we can see here, is a collection of elements that will become our market place in Unity.
 This is a modular approach, so that I can build an instance preface in unity versus building a complete model here in Maya.
 And thereby reduce my seen size of my draw of course.
 I need to export out a set of these doors.

 And look at what comes across the export process.
 What we're seeing is that the textures for the doors or in the Maya project.
 And I'll select them and zoom in on them to show them better.
 The other textures for the scene are in the Unity project.
 So Maya is looking for them, but doesn't find them, and just displays white.
 For the doors then, I'll select them, and see what objects are included.
 A big difference between Maya and Unity is that Maya can assign materials by polygon.
 Unity can only assign material by object, so I need to make that choice in Maya before I export.